 There are several ways sororities might get names.
 They already have the registration materials of everyone who participated in recruitment from the previous formal recruitment.
 So, if you participated in recruitment but did not join, they have your information.
 A sorority will also poll its members to get ideas.
 An officer will announce that the chapter will be conducting COB and will ask if anyone already knows someone who might be interested.
 For this reason, it is important that you let your sorority friends know that you would be interested in learning more and maybe joining, should they conduct COB.
 They will also come to the Greek Life Office, where we keep a list of everyone who has declared interest by completing a COB Interest Form.
 It's a great way to tell the sororities that you are interested, but is also required so that your eligibility requirements can be verified.
 Completing an Interest Form will just let sororities know you're interested in case they want to invite you to an event, verify your eligibility, or offer you a bid.

 What does sending in a COB interest form commit me to?

 NOTHING!
 Completing a COB interest form is just saying, "I'm interested in joining a sorority."
 It also allows the Greek Life Office to verify you meet the minimum university eligibility requirements.
 It's important to know that each of the sororities have an even higher GPA requirement than the university minimum.
 You can find that information on the Sororities at UCA link.
 Your information is also released to the sororities so they can make sure you meet their eligibility requirements.
 If you complete an interest form, a sorority may or may not call you to meet or offer a bid.
 If they do, you can go if you want, but you are always within your rights to say, "No, thanks."

 How can I sign up?

 Here!!
 It's completely an online form.
-If you have any questions, please contact Lindsey Osborne, Director of Sorority Life at 501-450-3137.
+If you have any questions, please contact Lindsey Osborne, Asst.
+Director of Student Life at 501-450-3137.